-- 1. Follow the procedure in before working inside your computer.
+- 1. Follow the procedure in Before working inside your computer.

 - 2. Remove the base cover.

-- 3. Remove the battery.
+- 3. Remove the battery (3-cell or 4-cell).

 The following images indicate the location of the touchpad and provide a visual representation of the removal procedure.